 As anyone who keeps ducks or feeds them at a local pond knows, they will eat almost anything!
 But should ducks eat popcorn?

-The simple answer is NO, popcorn is not safe for ducks to eat.
+The simple answer is no, popcorn is not safe for ducks to eat.

 There is something very magical about watching the little feathered bottoms of ducks as they run to get some food you’ve thrown, but we need to make sure that the food is healthy for them.